Eye Movement Desensitization and Reprocessing (EMDR) Therapy

 Phase 6: Body scan

 The client is asked to clue his/her eyes, concentrate on the target experience and mentally scan the entire body.
-If sensations or lack of sensations are reported, short sets of bilateral stimulation are applied until the sensation subsides or a positive feeling is experienced.
+If sensations or lack of sensations are reported, short sets of bilateral stimulation are applied until negative sensations subside or a positive feeling is experienced.

 Phase 7: Closure

-The client may continue to process the material for days or even weeks after a session, perhaps having new insights, vivid dreams, strong feelings, intrusive thoughts, or renewed recall of past experiences.
+The client may continue to process the material for days after a session, perhaps having new insights, vivid dreams, strong feelings, intrusive thoughts, or renewed recall of past experiences.
 These experiences may feel confusing to the client, but they are considered to be a continuation of the healing process.
-These new sensations and experiences are recorded and reported to the therapist at the next session.
-If the client becomes concerned or surprisingly disturbed, he/she should call the therapist right away.

 Phase 8: Re-evaluation